 The high voltage hybrid battery is part of the Integrated Motor Assist (IMA) system and is located behind the back seat.
 In the 1st gen Civics, the battery is a 144 volt nickel metal hydride (NiMH) battery.
 The 2nd gen Civic Hybrids have a more powerful 158.4 volt NiMH battery.
 The failure rate is reportedly higher in the 2nd gen Civics than in the older ones.

-The average service life of the NiMH battery in the Honda Civic Hybrids is only about seven years, and in some cases much less.
+The average service life of the Honda Civic IMA battery in the Honda Civic Hybrids is only about seven years, and in some cases much less.
 By comparison, the high voltage hybrid battery in the Toyota Prius has proved to be extremely durable and trouble-free.

 The LA Times reports that over four percent of the hybrid batteries in California Civics have had to be replaced for various reasons, a figure which many officials says is too high to be acceptable.